RnScully/Books/README.md

 The average rating given to books reviewed in the sample was 4.483 (plus or minus .0074 @95% confidence), and the average rating of books on goodreads, as distinct from the average rating given by a user, is 4.02 (plus or minus .004 @95% confidence)

+How much sappier *(I really need to figure out a decent tree-blood joke)* than expected are the goodreads ratings?

 <p align="center">
 <img src="img/simpsons_paradox.png">